 Currently, we are well connected with all the birth and prenatal care centers in the Pioneer Valley.
 It's our goal to be sure that each family, regardless of the gestation or age of their baby, receives support resources at the time of loss.
 We provide materials to be handed out in offices, and we are successfully implementing our Companion Program in four birth centers.
 We have thus far offered over a dozen professional trainings that have been well attended by providers from all over the Valley and beyond.
 We feel confident that our work is positively affecting the quality of care that families receive at the time of their loss.

-We now host five monthly meetings as well as additional meetings that meet on an intermittent basis and provide families with a variety of resources in the months and years following their loss.
+We now host four monthly meetings as well as additional meetings that meet on an intermittent basis and provide families with a variety of resources in the months and years following their loss.
 All of our support groups are held at our office location in Florence, MA 140 Pine Street room 2B.
 We offer peer support over the telephone and email, and we host several Facebook groups for members to interface about daily life.
 We keep a list of therapists in this region who are experienced and committed to providing compassionate care to the bereaved.
-Our special events and annual memorial provide other ways that bereaved families can socialize with each other.
+Our special events and memorials provide other ways that bereaved families can socialize with each other.
 All along the way, we seek to provide each family with whatever resource will best help them at a particular time in their grief journey.
 We are pleased to know that we are offering all of these resources to bereaved parents as well as their friends and families so that they really do feel that they have a place to turn.

 Running Empty Arms has become my passion.
 It is the way I mother my daughter Charlotte and I believe that this organization fulfills a vital need in our community.
 Because of Empty Arms, almost everyone we serve ends up with a true friend who has shared their experience of loss.
 If you have experienced a loss and would like more information about groups and resources, or if you simply need to reach out for support, please contact us at 413-570.0811 or firstname.lastname@example.org.
 That's why we're here.